-The Jersey potato season is considered to mark the start of spring, by chefs around the world as well as locals.
+The Jersey Royal season is considered to mark the start of spring, by chefs around the world as well as locals.

-Because Royal Mash depends on this fine, annual crop of potatoes, it is a vintage vodka.
+Because Royal Mash depends on this fine, annual crop of Jersey Royal potatoes, it is a vintage vodka.

 Each year’s crop is very slightly different, in the same way as climate and terroir affect grapes from which fine wines are produced.